Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 - Have toys available, and a scratching post.

 - Kittens will need vaccinations every two weeks.
-You will arrange with the foster care coordinator for vaccinations.
+You will arrange vaccinations with the foster care coordinator.

 - If you have kittens less than 4 months of age, weigh them on your kitchen scale every day.
 Keep a weight chart, and contact the foster care coordinator if the kittens aren’t gaining about .33 oz. each day.